microsoftgraph/msgraph-sample-teamsapp-dotnet/README.md

 - `resource` in manifest.json

 Finally, you will need to recreate the manifest.zip file and re-upload it to Teams.

+> **NOTE:** As an alternative to using the AAD admin center to update the app registration, you can use the [UpdateAppRegistration.ps1](UpdateAppRegistration.ps1) script.
+It requires the [Microsoft Graph PowerShell SDK](https://learn.microsoft.com/powershell/microsoftgraph/installation) and a work or school account with the Application administrator, Cloud application administrator, or Global administrator role.

 ## Code of conduct